Reservations

 When do I need to feed the parking meters?

+There are no meters anymore.
 In 2017, the 220 public parking meters on Lakeside Avenue were replaced by the 13 parking kiosks.
-There remain about 20 private parking meter spaces.
-Be careful to feed these according to the signs, or your car may be towed!

 HISTORY OF JEAN’S CAFE and FOURTH TRAIN STATION and ROOFTOP BANDSTAND